-19.4.2 Procedures for Maintenance and Inspections
+19.3.2 Procedures for Maintenance and Inspections

-Maintenance, testing, surveillance and inspection programs are in place since the commencement of operation.
+Maintenance, testing, surveillance and inspection programs are in place at all plants since the commencement of operation.
 The procedures are developed in line with the programs taking into consideration the design data, equipment specifications, QA requirements, human factors considerations and ALARA principle.
 The procedures are subject to revision within the time period specified in each document or as and when needed.

-19.4.3 Procedures for Modification Management
+19.4 Procedures for Responding to Operational Occurrences and Accidents